German Federalism Proved Unfit for Crises

 The European Union has the same problem as Germany.
 The coronavirus crisis management has been a mess.
 Individual nations said goodbye to open borders to protect themselves, resulting in chaos with the vaccine distributions.
 At no point in the crisis has EU leadership decided a course that all of its members have followed.

 Germany’s crisis is Europe’s crisis.
 Like Merkel alluded to, a strong German leader will find a way around the current political system.
 Your Bible tells you that is the case.
 We at the Trumpet believe we know who this prophesied leader will be.
-To learn more, read A Strong German Leader Is Imminent and Trumpet editor in chief Gerald Flurry’s latest article on this topic, “Is KT zu Guttenberg About to Come to Power?”
+To learn more, read A Strong German Leader Is Imminent and Mr. Flurry’s latest article on this topic, “Is KT zu Guttenberg About to Come to Power?”